pi-radio/rt-array/apu/README.md

 # to generate both
 WIC=1 BSP=1 ./build.sh
 ```
-Once the .wic file is generated (can be found under `apu/images/linux/`), flash the sdcard using tools like Balena Etcher or Win32 Disk Imager.
+The `.wic.xz` file is generated under `apu/images/linux/`.
+Flash the SD card with a tool that supports compressed WIC images, such as Balena Etcher.

-The .wic image creates two partitions on the SD card: /boot and /root.
-All boot files including `autostart.sh` and `network.conf` files can be found in /boot partition.
+The `.wic.xz` image creates two partitions on the SD card: `/boot` and `/root`.
+The `/boot` partition contains all boot files, including `autostart.sh` and `network.conf`.

 Before booting the FPGA, update the `network.conf` file as required for your setup.
 ## Updating only FPGA binary